fbpx

 Special Events

 The Special Events Apprentice position lies within the Development Department.
 This position assists with logistics for over 30 special events ranging from a large opening night fête to donor tea parties.
 This position involves extensive phone work, managing RSVPs, event setup and breakdown, and assisting with many last-minute details.
 Excellent communication, organization, and basic computer skills are required, and candidates should feel comfortable with Excel, Paperless Post, and learning basic functions of the Tessitura constituent database.
 Working hours are frequently outside of normal business hours, including evenings and weekends.
 Tasks may require light physical labor and extended periods of time outdoors.
 Hospitality/service industry experience and customer service interaction is a plus, but candidates of all backgrounds are encouraged to apply.
 Must be able to drive a festival-provided vehicle, and a valid driver’s license is required.
 Must be 21 years of age or older and may be responsible for transporting and serving alcohol to support various events.
 If residing locally, there is a possibility of additional work weeks beginning May 1.
-1-3 positions are available.
+1-2 positions available.